rakyll/drive/README.md

 	    $ echo "hello" > hello.txt
 	    $ drive push hello.txt # pushes only the specified file
-	    $ drive pull path_to/a/b # pulls the remote directory recursively
+	    $ drive pull path/to/a/b # pulls the remote directory recursively

 * Better I/O scheduling.
-One of the major goals is to provide better scheduling to fasten your daily interaction with Google Drive backend.
+One of the major goals is to provide better scheduling to improve upload/download times.

 * Possibility to support multiple accounts.
 Pull from or push to multiple Google Drive remotes.
 Possibility to support multiple backends.
 Why not to push to Dropbox or Box as well?

 ## Known issues
 * Probably, it doesn't work on Windows.
 * Google Drive allows a directory to contain files/directories with the same name.
 Client doesn't handle these cases yet.
 We don't recommend you to use `drive` if you have such files/directories to avoid data loss.
-* Weak file comparison, we only encounter lastMod and file size.
+* Weak file comparison, we only encounter lastMod and file size to determine if a file has modified.
 Md5 digest should be a part of the comparison.
-* Racing conditions if remote is being modified while we're trying to update the file.
+* Racing conditions occur if remote is being modified while we're trying to update the file.
 Google Drive provides resource versioning with ETags, use Etags to avoid racy cases.

 ## License
 Copyright 2013 Google Inc. All Rights Reserved.